koompios/pionux.org/docs/FAQs.md

 ## What is sudo?

 **sudo** — A widely used command in the Linux command line, sudo stands for "SuperUser Do".
 So, if you want any command to be done with administrative or root privileges, you can use the sudo command.
+## What is the different between Pix and Pi?

+As you know that pi is the shortcut form of pacman which we are using it to install applications and packages.
+Even thought we  had some updated we still using pi as the main command.

+Pix sounds familiar, but it is quite different because it is stand for **pacman extented or extra** which is supported by many more applicantions..,ect. that **Pi** can't support like Microsoft office.
 ## How to install Pi or Pacman?

 ```shell